 The result is a pipeline of promising therapies that stalls before it reaches patients.

-Building on DiMe’s core digital measures for pediatric rare disease research and care, this project takes the next step.
-Now that we know what to measure, we will define how to combine those measures into composite and multimodal digital endpoints that are statistically robust, translatable across populations, and compatible with regulatory pathways.
+This project builds on DiMe’s previous work: core digital measures for pediatric rare disease research and care.
+Now that we know what to measure, we will define how to combine those measures into composite and multimodal digital endpoints that are statistically robust, translatable across populations, compatible with regulatory pathways, and ultimately transferable across therapeutic areas.